holidayextras/holidayextras.github.com/_posts/2015-03-18-5-tips-for-a-smoother-code-review-process.md

 For us, these take the form of multiple headings explaining various aspects of the PR, for example _"What does this PR do?"_, _"What tests does this PR have?"_, _"How should this work be manually tested?"_, _"What are the relevant tickets?"_.
 Forcing the author to fill these in thoroughly helps to give reviewers the context for the change before they get to the code step.

 For this to work, it's important to flat out reject PRs that don't properly utilise your template without good reason.
-You can see the PR template we use in our [hx culture repository](https://github.com/holidayextras/hx-culture).
+Take a look at the [PR template we use](https://gist.github.com/michaelcarter/42e31149a7debc4390be) for inspiration.

 ___